 Agencies must establish objectives for each major activity in its budget.
-Objectives must be expressed in measurable form; address the statutory purpose of a program or activity; and focus on data that measures whether the agency is achieving or making progress toward statewide priorities.
+Objectives must be expressed in measurable form, address the statutory purpose of a program or activity and focus on data that measures whether the agency is achieving or making progress toward statewide priorities.

 OFM is required to provide professional and technical assistance to assist state agencies in developing their strategic plans.
-These Strategic Plan Guidelines are one aspect of this technical assistance.
+These guidelines are one aspect of this technical assistance.
+Further information is available on the Results Washington website.